sadnessReigns/SchibstedCocktails_small/README.md

 ``Project Architecture``
 -
-Sample project + a local SPM package
+Sample project + a local SPM package.
+Since that's a live-coding style of code, the main point of it is to introduce a package and utilize it within the main project.
+Some things might be rushed, but that's due to genuine time confinement I put on myself so that test assignment aligns with "expected" timeline I received.

 ``Design pattern``
 -